daviddvs/ml_nfv_ec/README.md

 Data from that file will be extracted and sent to the Backend.
 In the case of clustering algorithm, data is loaded from the sklearn python library.
 The Client also communicates with the REST API of the Monitor to trigger the monitoring of the previously added machines.
-Note: The IP of the Monitor must be manually edited in the `rest_test_data.py` file.
 ```
 cd ~/ml_nfv_ec/cli
 pip3 install -r requirements.txt